indieweb/wordpress-indieweb/readme.txt

 * Webmention (Required) - allows you to send and receive by adding webmention support to WordPress.
 Mentions show up as comments on your site.
 * Semantic Linkbacks (Required) - makes IndieWeb comments and mentions look better on your site.
-* Webmention for (Threaded) Comments - Adds support for threaded comments for webmentions.
-* Webactions - Adds webaction markups to WordPress elements.
 * Post Kinds - Allows you to reply/like/RSVP etc to another site from your own, by adding support for kinds of posts to WordPress.
 * Syndication Links - Adds fields to a post to allow manual entry of syndication links as well as automatically from a supported syndication plugin.
 Fully supports Social, partial support for NextScripts: Social Networks Auto-Poster (aka SNAP).
 * MicroPub - A MicroPub Server
 * IndieWeb Press-This - Adds IndieWeb markup to the WordPress Press-This bookmarkets to allow you to respond on your site with one-click.
-* Hum URL Shortener - A personal URL shortener.
 * Indieauth - The plugin lets you login to the WordPress backend via IndieAuth.
 It uses the URL from the profile page to identify the blog user.
+* Bridgy Publish - User Interface for the Brid.gy Web Service

 One could certainly download, install, and activate some or all of these plugins separately, but it is much quicker and easier to utilize the interface provided by this IndieWeb plugin to install and activate them.
 Note that some of these plugins may only be available on GitHub and are not yet on WordPress.org.

 == Changelog ==

 Project maintained on github at [indieweb/wordpress-indieweb](https://github.com/indieweb/wordpress-indieweb).

+= 3.0.7 =
+* Remove Webmentions for Threaded Comments, hopefully to merge into Webmentions at some future point.
+* Remove Hum URL Shortener in attempt to narrow focus
+* Bridgy Publish plugin to assist people in Publish.
+* Remove Webactions in attempt to narrow focus

 = 3.0.6 =